Nebraska DOT / Division of Aeronautics (NDOT)

 b.
 A description and justification of the proposal.

 c.
 A cost estimate.

 Generally, the sponsor hires a consulting engineer for item 1.
-The Engineering Division can provide names of engineers familiar with airport construction.
-For simple projects, the necessary items can be completed by the sponsor with assistance from the Engineering Division.
+The Aeronautics Engineering Division can provide names of engineers familiar with airport construction.
+For simple projects, the necessary items can be completed by the sponsor with assistance from the Aeronautics Engineering Division.

-NDA's Engineering Division will respond with recommendations and requirements.
+The Aeronautics Engineering Division will respond with recommendations and requirements.
 Additional information may be requested from the sponsor.